fbuloup/RFIDKitsTests/README.md

 public class Test {

+	/*
-	private static long t, dt;
+	 * Some variables for tag detection duration measurement */ private static long t, dt;

+	/*
+	 * Listener called at program start up if RFID Phidget is already connected
+	 * or when Phidget is plugged in USB port
+	 */
 	private static AttachListener attachListener = new AttachListener() {
 		@Override
 		public void onAttach(AttachEvent attachEvent) {